 • GRADES: It is the student’s responsibility to check grades when they are available at the end of each quarter.
 NR (no report) grade assignment: should the grade of NR be assigned for the quarter, it is the students’ responsibility to contact the faculty sponsor to resolve the problem.
 The NR will change to the grade of F at the end of the following quarter or at the end of quarter immediately preceding award of the degree, whichever comes first.

-• Enrollment through UCI Division of Continuing Education: students must comply with all Bio Sci 199 Program requirements.
+• Enrollment through UC Irvine Division of Continuing Education: students must comply with all Bio Sci 199 Program requirements.
 Bio Sci 94: Organisms to Ecosystems AND UCLC health & safety modules are the prerequisites and it is mandatory unless an equivalent safety course has been completed elsewhere.
 The transcript and course syllabus for the safety course must be submitted to Bio Sci Student Affairs Office for approval.

 • All Bio Sci 199 students must sign a Waiver and Release of Liability and Acknowledgement of the Assumption of Risk form at the time the research is initiated.
 This Waiver must be submitted with the student Proposal.
 Forms are available in Packet A or Packet B on the Research Dashboard.